 The need for evidence-based education

 When should kids start school?
 What should we teach them?
-What approaches work the best?
+How should we teach them?
+Where should we teach them?

 Research can help us answer these questions.
 And we should pay attention.